 Ann’s career was spent at the Walt Disney Company as the Vice President of National Accounts at Disney/ESPN Networks.
 Ann was inspired to shift gears in life in 2011, when she attended Ready, Set, Grow, Women’s Bean Projects’ annual luncheon and graduation celebration.
 Ann has been a mentor for six years, worked on several special projects, served on the Programming Committee, and in 2017 joined the Board of Directors.
 She never ceases to be amazed by the transformation the ladies go through from when they first start their journey to when they begin to blossom with self-confidence, and learn work skills they never thought they had.
 It is a true metamorphosis.
 Travel, gardening, bike riding, and bridge keep Anne entertained when not volunteering at the Bean Project.

-Krystal Than is the EVP of People at Galvanize, Inc. based in Denver, CO.
-She has been serving in HR roles for over 17 years, helping organizations assess their human resource strategies, as well as overall business goals.
-Her interest in the Women’s Bean Project came out of several volunteer events to prepare women to interview.
+Krystal Than is the Chief HR and Compliance Officer for Peak Dental Services.
+She has been serving in HR roles for over 18 years, helping organizations assess their human resource strategies, as well as overall business goals.
+Her interest in Women’s Bean Project came out of several volunteer events to prepare women to interview.
 Interacting with the program participants and the level of accountability the program provides furthered her passion for the Bean’s mission.
 Krystal has served on several boards in the past including: Firefly Autism, National Association of Asian American Professionals (NAAAP), MEED (Minority Education and Enterprise Development) Colorado, and Theatre Esprit Asia (TEA).

 Associate General Counsel and Secretary, Johns Manville